FDRE Ministry of Agriculture

 The Second International forum for beekeeping and pollination 2025 is open to anyone interested in agriculture, including farmers, researchers, policymakers, students. and industry professionals.

-What can Attendees Expect from the Second International forum for beekeeping and Pollination Forum 2025?
+What can attendees expect from the Second International Forum for Beekeeping and Pollination Forum 2025?

 Attendees can expect engaging panel discussions, keynote speeches, networking opportunities. workshops, and exhibitions showcasing the latest advancements in international forum for beekeeping and pollination.

-How can I Register for The International Forum for Beekeeping and Pollination Forum 2025?
+How can I register for the International Forum for Beekeeping and Pollination Forum 2025?

 Registration for the international forum for beekeeping and pollination 2025 can be done through our online registration portal or by contacting our event development.